jindongli-Ai/CVTGAD/README.md

-# Basic Information:
+# CVTGAD
-This code is released for the paper (to appear):

-### [ECMLPKDD'2023] CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph-level Anomaly Detection
+This is the source code of ECML-PKDD'2023 paper "CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph-level Anomaly Detection".

-The paper has just been accepted.
-The ECMLPKDD'2023 conference will be held from 18/09/2023 to 22/09/2023.
-Please do not quote or use it for other purposes at present.

 # Requirements
 This code requires the following: